Unusual markings on horses!

 Does your horse have cool markings?
-You might be able to track that particular marking back to on specific horse!
-Most markings have common names, but for some I have heard a few different names for some.
+You might be able to track that particular marking back to a specific horse!
+Most markings have common names, but for some, I have heard a few different names for some.
 Here are the most common markings you may see:

 - These spots are dark, so on a bay or chestnut horse, they look like a bit of motor oil smudged on your horse’s coat.
 Palomino horses can also have these markings.
 They are named after the Thoroughbred stallion Bend Or, and many horses that have these spots can be traced back to him.
 Horses with Bend-Or might not develop the spots until they are older.

 - Most are under the size of a quarter and appear later in life.
 From a distance, they look as if a little bird has dropped some poop on your horse.
 You might think the name of these moving spots should be bird droppings… but Birdcatcher was the Thoroughbred stallion who had these marks on his flanks.
 They are not the result of a trauma or injury or bug bite or scar!

 A birdcatcher spot.